Sahil-Sonkar/verax/docs/architecture.md

 # Verax Architecture

-The parked life inventory (8 aspects, full routine, weekly energy) is in [README.md](../README.md).
-The app in the sidebar is five rooms: Routine, Fuel, Train, Finance, Mind.
+The parked life inventory (8 aspects, full routine, weekly energy) is in [life.md](life.md).
+The app sidebar is Home, Routine, Body, Play, Money, Mind, Voice, Profile.
 This file is scoring, API, and stack.

 **Verax** is a personal operating system that answers: